 Read up on your ideal job and what it entails.

-There’s no point writing a resume for a job when you don’t know what its functions are.
+There’s no point in writing a resume for a job when you don’t know what its functions are.

 Write out a list of everything that is generally required of someone in the role and what employers want to see in terms of qualifications, these are what you link your career summary to.

-Here’s four golden rules to follow…
+Here are four golden rules to follow…

 If the answer seems obvious based on the information, you’ve achieved what you set out to do!